hannah-potgieter/infinity-and-p-Laplace-solvers/README.md

-# FEM Training Data Generation for p-Laplace Problems
+# FEM Training Data Generation for $p$-Laplace Problems

-This repository contains C++ codes for generating training data using the finite element method (FEM) for p-Laplace and related large‑p / infinity‑Laplace problems.
-The codes are intended to produce solution data for downstream machine‑learning workflows.
+This repository contains C++ codes for generating training data using the finite element method (FEM) for $p$-Laplace and infinity‑Laplace problems, the latter done via large $p$ approximation.
+The codes generate numerical solution data that may be used to train or evaluate machine-learning models such as PINNs or DeepONets.

 All solvers are implemented using the **deal.II finite element library (version 9.6.1)**.
 Each group of examples compiles and runs independently using CMake.